tonykipkemboi/AIBOT/README.md

-# Whisper x ChatGPT App
+# 🤖 Converse with AI 🤖

 A Streamlit web application that allows users to record audio and have a conversation with OpenAI's GPT-3 language model.
 The app uses PyAudio to record audio, OpenAI's API to transcribe audio to text, and the GPT-3 language model to generate responses.